Chapter 4: Attaining High Performance and Scalability

 Although Windows was originally designed as an OS for personal computers, Windows Server 2003 is an enterprise-class server OS.
 As evidenced at countless customer sites worldwide, Windows Server 2003 is capable of supporting thousands of concurrent users.

-Even the largest UNIX systems rarely service thousands of users with a single processor.
-Often, multiple processors, processor groups, and clusters are used.
+Even the largest mainframes rarely service thousands of users with a single processor.
+Often, multiple processors, processor groups, and complexes are used.
+In addition, channel processors are configured to offload terminal handling from the central processor complexes.
 For very large and dispersed application user bases, multiple processor complexes and multiple instances of the database may even be geographically dispersed.

-Windows Server provides hardware system vendors with the ability to use the same techniques and strategies to both scale up to more powerful multi-processor servers, and to scale out to use multiple parallel servers.
-Windows Server 2003 currently supports up to 64-way SMP (available in the Windows Server 2003, Datacenter Edition), and also supports network load balancing, automatically balancing incoming Internet requests across servers in a cluster.
+Windows Server provides hardware system vendors with the ability to use the same techniques and strategies to both build up to more powerful multiprocessor servers, and to build out to use multiple parallel servers.
+Windows Server 2003 currently supports up to 64-way SMP, and also supports NLB, which automatically balances incoming Internet traffic across servers in a cluster.

 For more information on TPC-C benchmarks on cost per transaction per second, refer to: